Roger Toussaint: Early life

-2005 NYC Transit Strike
+2005 New York City transit strike

-The 2005 New York City transit strike actually began on December 19, 2005 at two private bus companies (Jamaica Buses Incorporated and Triboro Coach Corporation) providing public transportation whose employees were also members of TWU Local 100.
-On December 20th, 2005 following a press conference announcement by Roger Toussaint, the 2005 New York City transit strike was extended to all Metropolitan Transportation Authority (MTA) (the MTA being the parent organization of the NYCT) locations citywide.
+The 2005 New York City transit strike actually began on December 19, 2005, at two private bus companies (Jamaica Buses Incorporated and Triboro Coach Corporation) providing public transportation whose employees were also members of TWU Local 100.
+On December 20, 2005, following a press conference announcement by Roger Toussaint, the 2005 New York City transit strike was extended to all Metropolitan Transportation Authority (MTA) (the MTA being the parent organization of the NYCT) locations citywide.
 As the MTA is a public authority, the strike at the MTA (unlike at the private bus companies) was considered illegal under the New York State (NYS) Taylor Law which prohibits strikes and concerted activity throughout the NYS public sector, subject to harsh legal penalties.